ow3org/cardano-stake-pool-aws/README.md

 - On mainnet, you will need to regenerate the KES key every 90 days
 - Cold keys must be generated and stored on your air-gapped offline machine
 - Please test plenty in the testnet before launching a production node
+- You may also want to check out the `.bash_aliases` file for some helpful shortcuts

 ## 📈 Changelog